-There are 2 methods available to use the slave data in a PLC program.
-One is to store the necessary slave values temporarily in the module, where they can then be provided to the CPU.
-The other is to use the module's FlatStream mode, which supports the full range of commands defined in the HIPERFACE specification.
+There are 2 ways to use the encoder data in the PLC program.
+One is to store the necessary encoder values temporarily in the module, where they can then be provided to the CPU.
+The other is to use the module's FlatStream mode, which supports the full range of commands defined in the EnDat specification.